IATI/D-Portal/dstore/README.md

 itself when viewed in a browser but the result is still valid XML.
-Its called cooked because its not the exact same XML that you would get from the publisher, instead attempts have been made to clean it up force some elements to exist and provide explicit defaults to aid with parsing.
+Its called cooked because its not the exact same XML that you would get from the publisher, instead attempts have been made to clean it up, force some elements to exist and provide explicit defaults to aid with parsing.

 /q.raw.xml

-Returns the xml data as you would find it when downloading direct from the publisher. ( A "dstore_slug" sttribute may have been added to <iati-activity> which records where the activity was imported from.
+Returns the xml data as you would find it when downloading direct from the publisher. ( A "dstore_slug" attribute may have been added to iati-activity which records where the activity was imported from.

 /q.csv